bitwarden/help/_articles/faqs/org-faqs.md

 **A:** For a full list of what's included in Bitwarden Event Logs, see [Event Logs](https://bitwarden.com/help/article/event-logs/).

+#### Q: Can I prevent users from self-registering into my Organization?

+**A:** If you're self-hosting, [configure the environment variable]({% link _articles/hosting/environment-variables.md %}) `globalSettings__disableUserRegistration=` to `false` to prevent users from signing up for an account via the Registration page.
+Once configured, Organization Admins or Owners must invite users to signup for an account on the self-hosted instance.

 ## Sharing with an Organization

 #### Q: How do I "unshare" an item from my Organization?